 The bill amends RCW 67.28.1816 to expand the permissible uses of lodging tax revenues by municipalities.
-Specifically, it allows these revenues to support the operations and capital expenditures of tourism-related facilities owned or operated by nonprofit organizations that qualify under sections 501(c)(3) and 501(c)(6) of the Internal Revenue Code.
-Additionally, the bill clarifies the criteria for applicants seeking to use these revenues, requiring them to provide estimates of the expected increase in tourism, and establishes a process for municipalities with populations of 5,000 or more to work with local lodging tax advisory committees in selecting funding recipients.
+It allows these revenues to support the operations and capital expenditures of tourism-related facilities owned or operated by nonprofit organizations that qualify under specific sections of the Internal Revenue Code.
+Additionally, the bill clarifies the requirements for applicants seeking to use these revenues, including the need to provide estimates of how the funds will increase tourism and the submission of applications to a local lodging tax advisory committee in municipalities with populations of 5,000 or more.

 Statutes affected: Original Bill: 67.28.1816